 - Glass shower doors that keep the full expanse of the room visible

-- A large mirror over the vanity to give the appearance of a bigger space.
+- A large mirror over the vanity gives the appearance of a bigger space.

-- Multiple mirrors used as decor along the walls.
+- Multiple mirrors as decor along the walls.

 This goes without saying, but you want to consider how much space your bathroom fixtures will take up.
 If you can, opt for smaller options that keep the room feeling spacious and open.
 You may want to consider…